ucsc/site-giving/source/_posts/2011-01-01-paul-rabwin.md

 excerpt: "&quot;It's clear that the creative environment at UC Santa Cruz is what motivated me to succeed in this career,&quot; said Paul Rabwin (Cowell '70), a multiple Emmy-award nominee and Golden Globe-winning television producer.
 Rabwin supports the UC Santa Cruz theater arts program &quot;financially, emotionally, and spiritually -- anything I can do to help.&quot;"
 see_also_links:
 pull_quote: false
-pull_quote_author: Jason
+pull_quote_author:
 hero:
   use: true
-  image: rabwin.jpg #hero-sustainable-legacy.jpg #best at 1000px by 450px
+  image: rabwin.jpg #best at 1000px by 450px
   alt_text: photo of Paul Rabwin
   vertical: bottom #options: top, bottom
   horizontal: left #options: left, right